Jesus therefore said to Peter: Put up thy sword into the scabbard. The chalice which my Father hath given Me, shall I not drink it? (John, 18, 11)

 All you who pass by, look and see, was there ever a sorrow like unto mine?

 In his pernicious magisterial Exhortation, Amoris Laetitia, Pope Francis has cast aside two thousand years of Church teaching, and essentially countermanded even the words of Jesus Christ Himself regarding marriage.
 Pope Francis infers that God’s commands are too burdensome for those in the real world, and therefore, sinners are well-advised to remain in their sins, and must be made welcome to be nourished by the Body and Blood of Christ.

-Now, (per Louie Verrecchio), arch-apostate Hans Küng, responds to this unique opportunity offered by our Pontiff’s false mercy, “I could not have foreseen quite how much new freedom Francis would open up in his post-synodal exhortation, Amoris Laetitia.“ Mr. Verrecchio, quoting from the article in the National Catholic (sic) Reporter, states that, Küng publicly confirmed that the pope had responded to his request for a free discussion on the dogma of infallibility.
+Now, according to an article in the National Catholic Reporter, arch-apostate Hans Küng, responds to this unique opportunity offered by our Pontiff’s false mercy, “I could not have foreseen quite how much new freedom Francis would open up in his post-synodal exhortation, Amoris Laetitia.“ Küng publicly confirmed that the pope had responded to his request for a free discussion on the dogma of infallibility.
 Küng confirmed that the pope “set no restrictions” on discussing the “problem of infallibility”.

 Into this maelstrom of wreckage, Rorate Caeli now reports that Father Franz Schmidberger on February 19, wrote to other members, “.. in the latest proposals there was no more talk about recognizing Vatican II or the legitimacy of the Novus Ordo Missae.
 So it seems that the moment has come to normalize the situation of the Society, …” For Father’s reasons, refer to the letter here.
 His conclusion is noteworthy: